“I see…” Eril replied to the ring on his finger as he moved dexterously through the dark forest, guided only by a small light-stone infused with mana.

 “I am fine, Princess.
 But this might be more difficult than I thought.
 All of you, take the Princess and retreat into the barracks.”
 Komor instructed and the others quickly obliged, moving her away.

 “Slaughter anyone in your path and bring me the princess.
 Alive.”
 Eril commanded, and the three who had been standing behind him—motionlessly—dashed into the building, following the knights.
 “How admirable, allowing my men to pass like that.”
 He commended after they disappeared.

 “If I had moved, you would have killed me in the instant I tried to stop them.”

 “Keen of eyes too.
 Maybe this might actually be fun.
 It’s been too long since I had a good opponent.”

 “No. This is a long overdue execution.”
 Without warning, Eril shot forward.

-Komor saw the attack and bent down, blocking the horizontal slash with his left gauntlet and throwing an elbow into the man’s face at the same time.
+Komor saw the attack and bent down, blocking the horizontal slash with his left gauntlet while throwing an elbow into the man’s face at the same time.
 It was easily evaded, but with his sword still in a two handed grip above his chest, he forcibly twisted his body and brought the sword down upon the man’s right shoulder as a follow up.

 Eril kicked off to the side and the black longsword missed, digging into the ground.
 Using the opening, he brought his sword across the knight’s body, cutting a frosting gash into the side of the man’s dark breastplate.
-As the sound of metal slicing through wind followed, he quickly flipped backwards and avoided a spin attack that was aimed at his head.
+As the sound of metal slicing through wind followed, he quickly flipped backward and avoided a spin attack that was aimed at his head.
 “Not bad.
 I underestimated your ability to swing that sword so fluidly.”

 “RAH!”
 Komor shouted, as he continued his spin, using the momentum to go for another overhead strike.